Why Desalination is Important

 Desalination is an important, non-rainfall dependent part of the NSW Government’s approach to securing Sydney’s water supply, and can provide up to 15% of Sydney’s water.
-The desalination plant will operate at full capacity to supply Sydney Water’s network when total dam storage level falls below 60% and will continue to do so until total dam storage level reaches 70% – with 100% of its power needs offset by the Capital Hill wind farm near Bungendore.
+The Sydney Desalination Plant will operate at full capacity to supply Sydney Water’s network when total dam storage level falls below 60% and will continue to do so until total dam storage level reaches 70% – with 100% of its power needs offset by the Capital Wind Farm near Bungendore.

 Water efficiency programs, including rebates and business programs, and trialing new water efficient technologies.